 - a description of the founders and management team;

 - a market analysis that clearly defines your target market, sales and marketing strategy, level of competition and advantage in the market, and your revenue model;

 - statement of work outlining the development of work over the next year including milestones and timeline; and

 - an evaluation committee will review your application.

 - only those directly involved in the evaluation process will have access to your submission.
 Each reviewer is subject to non-disclosure and conflict-of-interest agreement.

 - if your application moves to the next stage you will be invited to pitch your idea to the committee.
-A question and answer session will follow your ten-minute pitch.
+Additional support will be available for those invited to pitch.
+A question and answer session will follow your fifteen-minute pitch.